-Real-time alerts for outages, security, weather, and AI launches.
+Real-time alerts for outages, security, weather, and AI vendor changes.

 Use plain English to track cloud outages, confirmed breaches, severe weather, and major AI vendor changes without building a monitoring stack from scratch.